microsoft/nni/docs/source/notes/contributing.rst

 .. tip:: `Live Server <https://github.com/ritwickdey/vscode-live-server>`_ is a great extension if you are looking for a static-files server to serve contents in ``docs/build/html``.

 Writing new documents
 ^^^^^^^^^^^^^^^^^^^^^

 `ReStructuredText <https://docutils.sourceforge.io/docs/user/rst/quickstart.html>`_ is our documentation language.
+Please find the reference of RST `here <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`__.

 .. tip:: Sphinx has `an excellent cheatsheet of rst <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ which contains almost everything you might need to know to write a elegant document.